Fort St. John Photo: Simon Ratcliffe

 There is an infectious, energetic rhythm in Fort St. John, a friendly city that has the second youngest population in British Columbia.
 Optimism, wealth, and good, clean fun are in the hearts of every resident.
 Proclaimed as the Music Capital of Northern BC in 2009, Fort St. John is alive with the sound of music all year round.

 Outside the city limits, a mosaic of croplands grow under the warm summer skies, creating a patchwork that reaches out to the area’s deep, clean lakes and lush forests.
 Here adventurers, recreational enthusiasts, and wildlife share thousands of acres of pristine wilderness playground.

-While our long hot summer days are filled with water-skiing, hiking, camping and horseback riding, our bright, wooly winters create the perfect playing fields for the avid sledders, ice fishermen, cross-country skiers and hunters.
+While the long hot summer days are filled with water-skiing, hiking, camping and horseback riding, the bright, cold winters create the perfect playing fields for the avid sledders, ice fishermen, cross-country skiers and hunters.

 Historically, Fort St. John traces its roots back to the end of the 18th century, when Alexander Mackenzie opened a series of forts along the Peace River to service the fur traders.